dandv/rate-limit/README.md

 This is useful for API clients, web crawling, or other tasks that need to wait at least some amount of time between calls, but for which throttling per se (dropping calls) is unacceptable.

-On the server, uses [futures](https://eventedmind.com/feed/nodejs-using-futures) to allow returning a value from the rate-limited function.
+On the server, you can use [futures](https://eventedmind.com/feed/nodejs-using-futures) to allow returning a value from the rate-limited function.
 On the client, this is not yet implemented, but [possible](http://stackoverflow.com/questions/3249646/client-side-javascript-to-support-promises-futures-etc).

 A private queue is used internally, as suggested [on StackOverflow](http://stackoverflow.com/questions/23072815/throttle-javascript-function-calls-but-with-queuing-dont-discard-calls).